 Frequently Asked Questions

-How do I access my online class in Canvas, and what do I do after that?
+How do I access my online class and get started using Canvas?

 My course is not available in Canvas, what do I do?

 Instructors must publish the course in Canvas before it will appear in your Canvas Dashboard.
 Most instructors publish their courses on the first day of classes.
-If you cannot access your Canvas course on the first day of classes, contact your instructor using the contact information available on the course listing in Student Self-Service.
+If you cannot access your Canvas course on the first day of classes, contact your instructor using the contact information available on the course listing in Student Self-Service and Student Planning.
 You can find Student Self-Service by logging into the Pioneer Portal.

 I'm having technical issues, what do I do?